 When a VSS-enabled policy runs, you will see its record in the backup monitor tab of CPM's main screen.
 If it finished with no issues, the status of the record will be "Backup Successful."
 If there were issues with VSS, the state will be "Backup Partially Successful."
 To see the errors that VSS encountered, look in the backup log.
-To see the output of the exact VSS error, click on "Recover," and view the VSS Disk Shadow log by clicking its link in the recovery panel.
+To see the output of the exact VSS error, click on "Recover," and view the VSS Disk Shadow log by clicking its link in the recovery panel, there is a link for each of the agents in the policy, with the instance ID stated.

 In most cases, VSS will work out of the box with no issues.
 There can be a failure from time to time due to stress on the system.
 If the writers don't answer to the "freeze" request fast enough, the process times out and fail.
 Often, the retry will succeed.
 When VSS is constantly failing, it is usually a result of problems with one of the writers.
 This could be due to some misconfiguration in your Windows system.
 In most cases the problem is out of the scope of CPM.
 The best way to debug such an issue is to test VSS independently.
 You can run the diskshadow utility from a command line window, and use it to try and create a shadow copy.
 Any issue you have with VSS using CPM should also occur here.
-To learn how to use the diskshadow utility, see its documentation: http://technet.microsoft.com/enus/library/cc772172%28v=ws.10%29.aspx.
+To learn how to use the diskshadow utility, see its documentation: http://technet.microsoft.com/en- us/library/cc772172%28v=ws.10%29.aspx.
 You may see failures in backup because VSS times out or is having issues.
 You will see that the backup is in status "Backup Partially Successful."
 Most times you will not notice it, since CPM will retry the backup and the retry will succeed.
 If the problem repeats itself too often, it may be worth checking that everything is working properly with your Windows server.
 You can check the application log in Window's Event Log once in a while.
 If you see VSS errors reported frequently, you should look into it.
 Contact N2W Software support for any questions.